 Aerospace and Aeronautical Engineering, Civil Engineering, Computational Mechanics, Control Theory, Ground Vehicle Systems, Industrial Engineering-Processing, Mechanical Engineering, Naval Systems

-ENVIRONMENTAL ENGINEERING (Code: EV)
+ENVIRONMENTAL ENGINEERING (Code: ENEV)

 Studies that engineer or develop processes and infrastructure to solve environmental problems in the supply of water, the disposal of waste, or the control of pollution.